What are overlays?

 To add a screen as an overlay:

-At the bottom of the page, click the build mode icon (), or use the keyboard shortcut B.
+- At the bottom of the page, open the Build mode (), or use the keyboard shortcut

-Click the Trigger drop-down and select a trigger type.
+- Click the Trigger drop-down and select a trigger type (Click, Double Click, Hover, Drag Right, Drag Left, Drag Up, Drag Down):

 If you choose Hover and the overlay also includes hotspots, you will need to select the Stay on target screen checkbox.
 If you leave the option unchecked, the overlay will close when the user tries to click the hotspot within the overlay.